LennaHammer/English/EVP/out/words_adjective.md

 /əˈlɑr.miŋ/
 [C1]causing worry or fear
 - alarming news
-- Family owned farms have been disappearing at an alarming rate.
+- Family owned farms have been disappearing `at an` alarming `rate`.

 ## 1566. alert ## adjective
 /əˈlɜrt/
 [C1]quick to notice and react to things around you
 - A young dog should be alert and playful.
-- Teachers need to be alert to sudden changes in students' behavior.
+- Teachers need to be alert `to` sudden changes in students' behavior.

 ## 1567. alleged ## adjective [always before noun]
 /əˈledʒd/